unepwcmc/ocean-plus-habitats/README.md

 18. That's it, you're done.
 But [go and check everything is working](http://ocean-plus-habitats.web-supported-production.linode.unep-wcmc.org/).

 ### High level update O+H website process

-(VincentB in March 2025) trying to explain better with better instructions
+_(VincentB in March 2025) trying to explain better with better instructions_

+This process ensures the **accurate and smooth update of statistics**, from initial data input to production deployment.

+This guide outlines the **steps to update and release statistics**, ensuring a smooth and consistent workflow.

 ---

-This process ensures the accurate and smooth update of statistics, from initial data input to production deployment.
-For any questions or issues, refer to the team for guidance.

-This guide outlines the steps to update and release statistics, ensuring a smooth and consistent workflow.

----

-##### **Preparation and Branch Setup**
+#### **Preparation and Branch Setup**

 1. **Sync with the `main` branch:**
    ```bash